The Lower Merion Soccer Club is the result of the merger of four small soccer

 starters were current or past LMSC players.

-Five former LMSC players (now with the FC Delco club) were invited to the Reegional ODP and National Teams.
+Five former LMSC players were invited to the Regional ODP and National Teams.

-Max Kurtzman and Jimmy McLaughlin of the FC Delco Roadkill (formerly LMSC Roadkill) made the U-14 National Team
+Max Kurtzman and Jimmy McLaughlin, former LMSC Roadkill players, made the U-14 National Team

 pool.
-Harrison Kendall and Matt Pontecorvo of the FC Delco Pink Panthers made the U-14 Regioanl pool with Kendall
+Harrison Kendall and Matt Pontecorvo, formerly of the LMSC Pink Panthers, made the U-14 Regional pool with Kendall

 getting an opportunity to train with the national pool.
 Long time LMSC player David Dubow made the Under 16 Regional